Hypercubed/f-flat_node/docs/the-repl.md

 f♭>
 ```

 The current stack will be printed after each value is entered.
+The current stack can be cleared using the `clr` command, the entire envoronment can be reset using the `.clear` REPL command.

 ## Interactive Calculator